 The headphone amplifier supports up to 600-Ohm impedance, which means that you can easily hook it up with the best of the best headphones.
-There is a lot going on within the heavy chassis of this amplifier, offering audio enhancements and especially the DSD Remastering Engine provides miraculous accuracy.
+A lot is going on within the heavy chassis of this amplifier, offering audio enhancements, and especially the DSD Remastering Engine provides miraculous accuracy.

 Overall, we believe that if you want a headphone amplifier and do not own a high-quality DAC as well, this setup will prove to be a heavenly experience and you should definitely consider it if you can pay the huge price.